 Her physician, Dr. Robert Rand, who was prescribing all of these medications was recently arrested for overprescribing, a charge to which he pleaded guilty.

 Mandy had been to treatment centers before, but she relapsed.
-The facilities in Nevada were only able to cover 14 days of treatment because that is all her insurance would cover.
+The facilities in Nevada were only able to cover 14 days of treatment because that is all her insurance would allow.
 Most programs start at 28-30 days, but success rates are much higher in programs that are 30-45 days.
 Some programs are even as long as 18 months.
 At The Discovery House, depending on the client, we recommend at least 90 days.

 Losing everything to her opioid addiction…